iocoop/policies/Bylaws.md

 (c) The record date for determining the members entitled to vote at a meeting or cast written ballots is twenty (20) days before the date of the meeting or the day on which the first ballot is mailed or solicited.

-(d) Cumulative voting may not be permitted for any purpose.
+(d) Cumulative voting will not be permitted for any purpose.

-(e) Voting by proxy may not be permitted for any purpose.
+(e) Voting by proxy will not be permitted for any purpose.

 ### Section 6.14.
 Use of Written or Electronic Ballots at Meetings.